markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Pro Tip**: To further develop skills with these types of tools, it is important to use them as much as possible.
 Try to use new tools as much as possible in the beginning since it easy to forget they are there.
 It is a good habit keeping this window open so it stays top of mind.
 Remember it can be shrunk, stretched or docked on any side by selecting the hamburger button in the top-right corner.

 Let's head back to the browser tab with our landing page and examine our code in the DevTools window.
 The CSS style sheet appears to be the same one we have been working on, however there are actually quite a lot more properties for each selector than we have written.
 These are the default CSS property settings that are assigned by the browser.
-In a few places we have over written these defaults since you will see are crossed out.
+In a few places we have over written these defaults which is why they are crossed out.

 One nice trick is to toggle properties on and off to see their cummulative affects on the page.
 Let's toggle the `box-sixing` property we just created to manipulate the widths of our elements.
 You can see having a set width property can save some headache and need for extra calculations.
 It is suggested to set this property to `border-box` whenever possible.